 After a while, you may want feedback from others on your pronunciation.
 Ideally, you’ll have a friend or teacher who is fluent and can help you along here.
 If you don’t, you can get a little more creative.
 Some people use Instagram or Reddit to ask others to critique their pronunciation, and there are very active communities online that’s willing to help learners.
 Broadcasting yourself to strangers can be nerve-wracking, so you can try to find services in your local area that pair speakers.
 Many people trying to learn English are happy to meet up with people trying to learn their language so that both parties can improve.

 Try Some Tongue Twisters

 When you first start speaking a language, every sentence can feel like a tongue twister.
 Once you’ve started getting the basics down, however, these can be a great way to take a break from learning the pluperfect, or whichever grammar section you’re on.
 Try pronouncing this one:

 Pepe Peña pela papa, pica piña, pita un pito, pica piña, pela papa, Pepe Peña.

 Want more?
 Here are a few in various languages you can practice.
 And when you run through those, or just need to find some in your target language, there are hundreds online for you to practice.
 See?
 Pronunciation is fun!

 Try Using Babbel

 We can’t do an article on pronunciation without mentioning that Babbel has several tools to help you improve your pronunciation.
-Our app will give you practice words that correspond to a specific foreign consonant or vowel, and even has speech recognition technology to check your pronunciation.
+Our app will give you practice words that correspond to a specific foreign consonant or vowel, and even has speech recognition technology to check your pronunciation and help teach you how to improve your accent.
 It also has some tongue twisters for you to practice some of the more difficult pronunciations, or if you just happen to like tongue twisters.
 Babbel has many resources to help you along on your journey to becoming conversational in a new language, so we encourage you to give it a try.